SRES-293-117

 What it does

-This Senate resolution designates June 26, 2021, as the "International Day against Drug Abuse and Illicit Trafficking."
-It expresses the Senate's support for efforts to address substance use and prevent drug trafficking and production.
-The resolution carries no binding legal force, creates no new law, and allocates no funding.
+This resolution designates June 26, 2021, as the "International Day against Drug Abuse and Illicit Trafficking," aligning the Senate with a date already established by the United Nations General Assembly.
+It expresses the Senate's support for prevention, treatment, and recovery programs; commends law enforcement efforts; encourages international cooperation against drug trafficking organizations; and calls on other UN member states to observe the day.
+The resolution carries no binding legal force, creates no new programs, and appropriates no funds.

 Who benefits